The Best Adrenal Fatigue Supplements + How to use them

 Treatment for Low Cortisol:

 • Adrenal glandulars: These tend to work best for patients with very low cortisol levels, they also tend to provide an immediate boost to energy levels.
 Using glandulars in combination with other supplements listed below is very effective for low cortisol levels.
-Should be used for 6 + months.
+It should be used for 6 + months.

 • CoQ10: This coenzyme is involved in proper mitochondrial energy production and can help increase energy levels.
 Because energy levels are often low in adrenal-related issues, mitochondrial boosters are particularly effective.
 Use 2 capsules (240mg) per day for several months.